 1. Bias and Discrimination

-One of the most significant ethical challenges in performance management is the presence of bias and discrimination.
+One of the most significant ethical challenges in performance management is bias and discrimination.
 This occurs when unconscious or even conscious prejudices affect how employees are evaluated.
 It can result in unfair treatment based on gender, age, ethnicity, or other personal characteristics.

-For example, if a manager unconsciously favors employees who share their background or interests, it can lead to biased evaluations where deserving individuals are overlooked, and others receive undue advantages.
+For example, if a manager unconsciously favors employees who share their background or interests, this can lead to biased evaluations in which deserving individuals are overlooked and others receive undue advantages.

 Ethical performance management strives to identify and eliminate evaluation bias to ensure fair and equitable employee treatment.